MyVil

 Eventually, doors slam and then beat on—doors of a sea tunnel, turns out.
 Anecdotal,

-yas: L.A. swings, as Ferrari intends, in and out of meaning, like a pendulum do.
+yas: L.A. swings in and out of meaning, like a pendulum do.

 Go listen to your pillow and be glaaad.